-Online donations make things really simple, no need for you to collect money in person or worry about banking cheques etc. Online donations are becoming more popular, many donation portals also allow you to log in and check how your fundraising is going and check your progress.
+Online donations make things really simple, there is no need for you to collect money in person or worry about banking cheques, etc. Online donations are becoming more popular; many donation portals also allow you to log in and check how your fundraising is going and check your progress.

-The OPA accept payments via Paypal, bank transfer, Just Giving, Virgin Money Giving, debit or credit card or donations via mobile.
+The OPA accepts payments via Paypal, bank transfer, Just Giving, debit or credit card or donations via mobile.